-If this is causing your flatulence, a simple change in diet will be sufficient treatment.
+If this is causing your flatulence, simply modifying your diet could be enough to reduce it.

 2. Food intolerance

 If you have a sensitivity or reaction to certain foods, your gas could have a foul odor.
-For example, people with lactose intolerance can’t break down the carbohydrate lactose.
-As a result, it is fermented by bacteria in your gut.
+For example, people with lactose intolerance can’t break down the sugar lactose.
+As a result, it’s fermented by bacteria in the gut.

-Gluten intolerance, or in its more severe form as Celiac disease, can also cause smelly farts.
+Gluten-related disorders, including celiac disease, can also cause smelly farts.
 Celiac disease is an autoimmune disease where there is an immune response to the protein gluten.
-This leads to inflammation and injury in the intestine, leading to malabsorption.
-Flatulence can be a result of this.
+This leads to inflammation and injury in the intestine, leading to malabsorption and flatulence.

-Talk to your doctor to get tests and determine if you have any food allergies or sensitivities that may be making your farts smell.
+Talk with your doctor to get tests and determine whether you have any food allergies or sensitivities that may be making your farts smell.

-Treatment for this cause involves changing medication, which you should not do without talking to your doctor first.
+Treatment for this cause involves changing medication, which you should only do under the direction of a healthcare professional.